ShuDataScience/FMCG-Project/README.md

 # A chocolate manufacture cost evaluation and demand forecast capstone

-The raw data is dummy data minics a chocolate manufacturer.
+The raw data is dummy data minics a chocolate manufacturer provded by Kikodo.
 Section 1 includes:
 - find out the cheapest supplier for each ingredient
 - calculate the total cost of each supplier based on demand